hercobezuidenhout/hercobezuidenhout.github.io/index.md

 ---

-## TL;DR

-- I am a software engineer, husband and business man.
-- Topics I am passionate about include personal finance & self-development.
-- From time to time, you might catch me dabbling in stocks.
-- I own a 1986 Nissan Exa.
-- I like to hike and play tennis.
-- I recently started to enjoy golf, however, I won't call it something I do just yet.
+## Hey, it's me, Herco

+I am a software engineer, husband and part-time mechanic.
+I enjoy building apps that solve some cool problems and working on my 1986 Nissan Exa.
+I have a passion for personal finance and you might find me in and around Cape Town enjoying the views and good wine.

+As a developer, I have always wanted my own website so I built this one.
+I am not 100% sure what I am going to do with it, but feel free to stick around and find out.

 ## What I am up to now

 - I work at [Entelect](https://entelect.co.za), and I am helping [Capitec](https://capitecbank.co.za) build their mobile app.
-- I am focused on learning right now, attending talks and growing my craft in both software dev and business.
+- I am focused on growing my craft as a software developer.
 - I am actively working on my car, a 1986 Nissan Exa.
 - I recently moved to Cape Town, and I enjoy exploring it with my wife.
 - As mentioned, I am embarking on a new journey of exciting projects.